microsoftarchive/Learn-LTI/deployment/B2C_Docs/B2C_Deployment.md

 | ![Login to B2C Tenant](Images/Deployment/01a_LoginTenant1.png) |
 |---|
 | The launched tab should look similar to the above; please login using it and then switch back to the powershell |

+## Steps 3-6 automatic setup (app creations on the b2c tenant):

-* After logging in, the script will automatically create and configure the B2C Web App, Permission Management App, Identity Experience Framework App, and Proxy Identify Experience Framework App (steps 3-6 inclusive)
+* The script will automatically create and configure the B2C Web App, Permission Management App, Identity Experience Framework App, and Proxy Identify Experience Framework App (steps 3-6 inclusive)

 ## Step 7: Creating a whitelist for the tenants we wish to give access to
 * You have 2 choices for how to create the whitelist of tenant id's you wish to give access to: